 - How to Experience Extraordinary Favor During Disappointment

-The Lord taught me this lesson many years ago after my first brother was murdered in 1987.
+The Lord taught me this lesson many years ago after someone murdered my first brother in 1987.
 After receiving the news of his death, I asked the Lord what He was doing and how did He want me to respond to what was happening.

 His death did not make sense to me.
 That tragedy went beyond my scope of understanding.
 I needed someone who knew more and could do more, to help walk me through that horrible unchangeable situation.

 Seeking God did not change my trouble.
 It did not take away what I had to endure.
-But it did make all the difference in how the trouble was processed.
+But it did make all the difference in how I processed the pain.
 Either I was going to be problem-centered or God-centered during that difficult time.

 - The God-centered person shows trust, faith, courage, grace, hope, peace, strength, and clarity when trouble comes.